pocketninja/enjine-blue-and-green/README.md

 * Using various components to present game visual (renderer components for example)
 * Combining reactive HTML (via Alpine.js) with events dispatched from Enjine to create a "HUD" of sorts

+It is also using contemporary features of JavaScript, such as native classes and function visibility.
+YMMV.

 NB: The repo for Enjine itself is not publicly available right now - it's very unfinished and lacks many core features.